top of page

 Who is the service for?

 We aim to help people with any issue, providing they have a learning disability and are in our eligible areas.
 Most of our advocacy services work is issue-based and for the duration of the issue.
-We also run drop-in sessions in Gateshead and South Tyneside where people can receive initial help very quickly.
+We also run drop-in sessions in South Tyneside where people can receive initial help very quickly.

 What areas does the service cover?